 Your most powerful, and most overlooked, marketing asset is your team.
 On average, your employees’ combined networks are 10 times larger than your company’s follower count.
 When they share something, it lands with a level of personal trust that a company logo just can’t match.

-This is what employee advocacy is all about.
-It’s simply the practice of encouraging and empowering your team to share company news, industry insights, and their own expertise on their personal profiles.
-When you get it right, it’s like multiplying your marketing team overnight without adding a single person to the payroll.
+This is what employee advocacy is all about: the practice of encouraging and empowering your team members to share news about the company, insights into the industry, and their own expertise on their personal profiles.
+When you nail it, it’s like multiplying your marketing team overnight without adding a single person to the payroll.

-Of course, a great employee advocacy program doesn't just happen by itself.
-It needs a clear, simple plan to get everyone on board and make it dead simple to participate.
+Of course, a great employee advocacy program doesn’t just happen on its own.
+It takes a clear, simple plan to get everyone on board and to make participating dead simple.

 How to Launch an Employee Advocacy Program